What Can E-Scooter Riders Do If They Get Into an Accident?

 An insurance policy will be helpful when you need to claim insurance for yourself or for the third-party.
 Some insurance policies require the insured to report the incident within a certain timeframe, for example, within 24 hours.
 Failing to do so may affect lower the amount of insurance coverage or claim.

 Check the specific wording of your e-scooter insurance policy to know more about the process as required by your policy.

 Where you have used your e-scooter illegally, you may face further criminal charges in respect of the illegal use.

 An example of illegal use of e-scooters is riding them on the road.
 Under section 5A(3) of the Road Traffic Act, persons found guilty of riding e-scooters on the road can be fined up to $2,000 and/or jailed up to 3 months.
-This penalty increases to up to a $5,000 fine and/or 6 months’ jail for repeat offenders.
+This penalty increases to up to a $5,000 fine and/or up to 6 months’ jail for repeat offenders.

 Furthermore, your e-scooter insurance policy may not allow you to make any insurance claims during this period of illegal use.